Renewables

 Share

 The largest solar power plant in Slovenia has only 7.1 MW in peak capacity and a 5 MW grid connection.
-The facility in the country’s southwest, on the border with Italy, has begun regular operation, according to its owner Moja elektrarna.
+The facility in the country’s southwest, on the border with Italy, has begun regular operation, according to its developer Moja elektrarna.

 Slovenia is mostly leaning on small photovoltaic and battery storage installations for its renewables expansion.
 Moja elektrarna, a firm based in Maribor, the second-largest city, built the country’s biggest solar power facility.